Xenophobia and racism related to the COVID-19 pandemic

 The COVID-19 pandemic was first reported in the city of Wuhan, Hubei, China, in December 2019.
 The origins of the virus have subsequently led to an increase in acts and displays of sinophobia, as well as prejudice, xenophobia, discrimination, violence, and racism against people of East Asian and Southeast Asian descent and appearance around the world.
 With the spread of the pandemic and formation of hotspots, such as those in Asia, Europe, and the Americas, discrimination against people from these hotspots has been reported.

+The pandemic saw a rise in antisemitism.
+Several reports documented conspiracy theories blaming Jews for "engineering and profiting from the COVID-19 pandemic".
+Hate groups falsely labeled Jews as "being a main vector of the virus".

 Background

 In the past, many diseases have been named after geographical locations, such as Middle East Respiratory Syndrome and Zika virus, but in 2015, the World Health Organization introduced recommendations to avoid this practice, to reduce stigma.
 In accordance with this policy, the WHO recommended the official name "COVID-19" in February 2020.

 In early coverage of the outbreak, some news sources associated the virus with China in a manner that contributed to stigma.
 The journal Nature later published an apology for this type of coverage.
 However, even after the majority of politicians had switched to avoiding stigmatizing language when referring to the virus, a minority continued.

 Following the progression of the outbreak to new hotspot countries, people from Italy (the first country in Europe to experience a serious outbreak of COVID-19) were also subjected to suspicion and xenophobia, as were people from hotspots in other countries.
 Discrimination against Muslims in India escalated after public health authorities identified an Islamic missionary (Tablighi Jamaat) group's gathering in New Delhi in early March 2020 as a source of spread.
 As of late April 2020, Paris had seen riots break out over police treatment of marginalised ethnic groups during the then in-place lockdown.
 Racism and xenophobia towards southern and south east Asians increased in the Arab states of the Persian Gulf.
 In China, some people of African descent were evicted from their homes and told to leave China within 24 hours, due to disinformation that they and other foreigners were spreading the virus.
 This racism and xenophobia was criticised by some foreign governments, diplomatic corps, and the Chinese ambassador to Zimbabwe.